 Modalità di verifica dell'apprendimento

-1b) In alternative to this, students can decide to write a short paper to be submitted (by email) on the same day of the written examination mentioned at 1a).
-Students who want to choose this option have to submit a half-page abstract before the end of the course (15 December 2020).
-The paper has to be maximum 5 pages, Times New Roman size 11, spacing 1.5.
-The list of references (which does not count in the 5-pages limit) has to be at the end of the paper and follow the MLA style.
+1) A paper to be submitted on the examination date (appello).
+The paper has to be maximum 15-18 pages, Times New Roman size 11, spacing 1.5.
+The list of references (which does not count in the page-limit) has to be at the end of the paper and follow the MLA style.

-2) The oral exam will consist of a (online) discussion starting from the written essay (1a or 1b), and later expanding to cover other aspects of the course program, with particular with reference to the Compulsory readings, in order to have a full assessment of the knowledge and abilities they have learned through the course.
-The oral examinations will start one week after the written exams.
+2) The oral exam will consist of a discussion starting from the written paper, and later expanding to cover other aspects of the course program, with particular with reference to the Compulsory readings, in order to have a full assessment of the knowledge and abilities they have learned through the course.
+The oral examinations will start one week after the submission of the written exams.
 Students will receive a message from the Professor with the dates of the online sessions and the list of people scheduled for each session.

 All materials will be made available by the teacher in the moodle page of the course.